xsdk-project/ATPESC2018HandsOnLessons/_lessons/mfem_convergence/lesson.md

 and 3D using the `shaper` miniapp (modified for the cable shape) to define the mesh and `ex1` or `ex1p` to solve it (modified to include separate coefficients for air and cable).

-We will like to see your creativity -- the best simulations will enter for a chance to be featured on MFEM's [gallery](http://mfem.org/gallery/) page!
+*We want to see your creativity -- the best simulations will enter for a chance to be featured on MFEM's [gallery](http://mfem.org/gallery/) page!*

 Please consult the MFEM [code documentation](http://mfem.github.io/doxygen/html/index.html) and don't hesitate to ask if you have any implementation questions.